-Join the University of Arizona and Phoenix community on Feb.
-23 in celebration of the tenth anniversary of the UA College of Medicine – Phoenix and additional milestones of the UA Health Sciences.
+On Feb.
+23, the University of Arizona and Phoenix community celebrated the tenth anniversary of the UA College of Medicine – Phoenix, as well as additional milestones of the UA Health Sciences.
 To learn more about the college's humble beginnings, checkout the timeline of the campus' growth.

 Ten years ago, the UA College of Medicine – Phoenix opened its doors as a four-year campus.
 It started with 24 eager first-year medical students and a group of ambitious faculty and staff members.